 50 million Americans are over age 65.
 One trillion dollars is distributed annually to 65 million Americans through Social Security.
 One in five American adults suffers from some form of mental illness.
 And it need not be so.
 When Weston Price, DDS traveled the world in the 1930s studying indigenous people, he found mental illness very rare or non-existent.
-It is our modern lifestyle that creates depression, anxiety, Alzheimer’s, Parkinson’s, bipolar, autism, insomnia, and more.
+It is our modern lifestyle that creates reduced cognitive function, depression, anxiety, Alzheimer’s, Parkinson’s, bipolar, autism, insomnia, and more.
 Meaning, since unhealthy lifestyle created the problem, healthy lifestyle can prevent or reverse the problem.
-What are the components to help improve cognitive function and maintain a long and healthy lifestyle.
+What are the components to help improve cognitive function naturally and maintain a long and healthy lifestyle.

 Stress, loneliness, hate, revenge, fear, and a sense of being overwhelmed generate a mind filled with depression and anxiety.
 “You cannot be grateful and unhappy at the same time.”
 Start each day with a sense of appreciation for what you do have, not focusing on what you don’t have.
 Spend at least 15 minutes daily in meditation.
 Still the mind.
 Focus on a word or phrase that brings you peace.
 Forgive others.
 Let the Universe take care of their punishment.
 Give away your time and money to those in need.
 Altruistic people and volunteers live longer and healthier lives.
 Maintain social connections.
 Stay involved with your community, friends, and family.